 Usually, the error code 0xc0000098 is encountered when you PXE boot a client machine.
 Most people encounter PXE booting error 0xc0000098 after upgrading the Configuration Manager to the latest version.
 In such cases, reimporting the boot images resolves the issue.
 If you are encountering error 0xc0000098 on multiple distribution points, it requires a thorough investigation.

-I will list out all the steps that should help you in fixing the SCCM OSD Error code 0xc0000098.
-Except the error code, this looks very much similar to issue where you see 0xc000000f boot configuration data missing error.
-Before that let’s look at a scenario that is explained by an IT guy experiencing this issue.
+I will list out all the steps that should help you fix the SCCM OSD error code 0xc0000098.
+Except for the error code, this looks very much similar to an issue where you see a 0xc000000f boot configuration data missing error.
+Let’s first take a look at a scenario described by an IT professional who is having this problem.

 The Windows Boot Configuration Data (BCD) file from the PXE server does not contain a valid operating system entry.
 Ensure that the server has boot images installed for this architecture.